bioinfo-core-BGU/NeatSeq-Flow_Workflows/DeSeq_Workflow/Tutorial.md

    1. Edit the "Project Title" field in the leftmost corner of the tab to 'GSE72232'.
    2. Click on the "Add Project File" button.
    3. Select the "GSE72232_RNA-seq_combined_counts.txt.gz" file.
-   4. Click on the "OK" button.
+   4. Click on the "Open" button.
    5. Select from the "File Type" drop-down menu the "results" file type.
    6. Click on the "Save Sample File" button.
    7. Create new file entitled "GSE72232_Samples_File"
-   8. Click on the "OK" button.
+   8. Click on the "Save" button.

  **If you have count Data for each sample separately (Not for this tutorial!! )**